soybeanjs/soybean-admin-docs/src/faq/index.md

 2. Reverse Proxy

-<u>A forward proxy is a client proxy, proxying for the client, and the server does not know the actual client initiating the request.</u>
+<u>Reverse proxy is a server configuration that allows an intermediate server to receive requests from clients and then forward these requests to one or more backend servers.
+Clients usually do not know that they are actually communicating with the backend server, as all interactions are conducted through a reverse proxy server.</u>

 > Generally, the dist directory is deployed to the `Nginx` server, and reverse proxy is implemented by configuring `nginx.conf`